egos® – the legal

 ‘I

-take the contents of this page into account when I consider what agency to
+take the contents of this page into account when I consider what agency to apply

-identities are known to me.
+are known to me.
 Thanks for maintaining it and do keep it up!’

 A growing number of banks and financial institutions